 Works of the 19th century

-There is also a good sample of the Valencian painting of the nineteenth century, notably enriched with the incorporation of nine oil paintings by Joaquín Sorolla, some of the highest quality such as "Transportando la uva" or "Running along the beach".
-Also represented are Ignacio Pinazo, Navarro Llorens and Jose Mongrell.
+There is also a good sample of the Valencian painting of the 19th century, notably enriched with the incorporation of nine oil paintings by Joaquín Sorolla, some of the highest quality such as «Transporting the grapes» or «Running along the beach».
+Ignacio Pinazo, Navarro Llorens and Jose Mongrell are also represented.
 And a selection of works linked to Spanish modernism.
-Surprise the great work "Campesinos de Gandía", by Anglada Camarasa, the "Self-portrait", by Darío de Regoyos from Rio de Janeiro, and works by Casas, Santiago Rusiñol, Ricardo Baroja, Sotomayor, Manuel Benedito, Eduardo Chicharro, Julio Romero de Torres and Joaquin Mir.
+Surprised by the great work «Campesinos de Gandía», by Anglada Camarasa, the «Self-portrait», by the Darío de Regoyos riosellano, and works by Casas, Santiago Rusiñol, Ricardo Baroja, Sotomayor, Manuel Benedito, Eduardo Chicharro, Julio Romero de Torres and Joaquin Mir.

 It should be noted in turn the splendid collection of glass and earthenware, with more than 2.500 pieces.
 Almost all of the Spanish factories of the nineteenth and twentieth centuries are represented, as well as warehouses in Germany, Belgium, France, England and Portugal.Text: © Ramón Molleda for desdeasturias.com

 Velarde Palace - Santa Ana Street, 1